Bhagavad Gita/Conversation 16. Discrimination of the Divine and Demonic

 16:9.
 People of such views, abnegating the Atman, of the undeveloped consciousness, become evildoers and destroyers of the perishable world!

 16:10.
-Yielding to insatiable earthly desires which brings one to destruction, haughty and arrogant, attached to the transient, confident that there is nothing more to it than that,
+Yielding to insatiable worldly desires that lead one to destruction, haughty and arrogant, attached to the transient, confident that there is nothing more to it than that,

 16:11. indulging in unending baneful reasoning, aiming only at satisfaction of their cravings, they think: “There is only this!”.